 A) Changing a lotic ecosystem to lentic conditions

-B) Changing lentic ecosystem to lotic conditions
+B) Changing a lentic ecosystem to a lotic condition

 C) Decreasing aquatic population while maintaining the lentic ecosystem